pretzelhammer/rust-blog/posts/sizedness-in-rust.md

   = note: traits are `?Sized` by default
 ```

 We'll get into why traits are `?Sized` by default soon but first let's ask ourselves what are the implications of a trait being `?Sized`?
-Lets desugar the above example:
+Let's desugar the above example:

 ```rust
 trait Trait where Self: ?Sized {}